touying-typ/touying/src/utils.typ

 /// You can use this function if you want to have one piece of content that changes only slightly depending of what "case" of subslides you are in.
 ///
+/// Example:
+///
-/// #example(```
+/// ```typst
 /// #alternatives-cases(("1, 3", "2"), case => [
 ///   #set text(fill: teal) if case == 1
 ///   Some text
 /// ])
-/// ```)
+/// ```
 ///
-/// - `cases` is an array of strings that specify the subslides for each case.
+/// - cases (array): An array of strings that specify the subslides for each case.
 ///
-/// - `fn` is a function that maps the case to content.
+/// - fn (function): A function that maps the case to content.
 The argument `case` is the index of the cases array you input.
 ///
-/// - `position` is the position of the content.
+/// - position (string): The position of the content.
 Default is `bottom + left`.
 ///
-/// - `stretch` is a boolean indicating whether the content should be stretched to the maximum width and height.
+/// - stretch (boolean): A boolean indicating whether the content should be stretched to the maximum width and height.
 Default is `true`.
 ///
-///   Important: If you use a zero-length content like context expression, you should set `stretch: false`.
+///   Important: If you use a zero-length content like a context expression, you should set `stretch: false`.
 #let alternatives-cases(self: none, cases, fn, ..kwargs) = {
   let idcs = range(cases.len())
   let contents = idcs.map(fn)